14 Fall Road Trips for Stunning Scenery Around the United States

 Trace the Mississippi River by following the Great River Road, which runs 3,000 miles if you want to go the full distance.

 Stop along the way to explore Saint Paul, Minnesota, Chicago, and Madison, Wisconsin, and consider detours to Nashville and Jackson, Mississippi.
-There is a long list of attractions you can visit and plenty of opportunities for hiking, including the Mississippi Palisades State Park and Cat Island National Wildlife Refuge.
+There is a long list of attractions you can visit and plenty of opportunities for hiking, including the Mississippi Palisades State Park.